Kickball Rules And Regulations

 For all levels of play, there are key parts of the field to know: the infield, the outfield, and the pitcher's mound.
-Bases (first, second, third) and home plate create a diamond shape when set up, and this diamond is known as the infield.
+The three bases (first, second, third) and home plate create a diamond shape when set up, and this diamond is known as the infield.
 Everything behind it is the outfield.
 A fence lining the perimeter of the outfield is optional but could be helpful to rein in long kicks.
 The pitcher's mound is right in the middle of the diamond, where all of the action begins.

 The goal of kickball is to score more runs than the opposing team by kicking the ball successfully and rounding the bases all the way to home plate.
 Each player that makes it to home plate will earn a point for their team.
 When it's not their turn to kick, players are trying to prevent their opponent from making it to home plate.
 They do this by preventing the opposition from making successful kicks or by tagging them out before they reach home plate.

-Ball movement all begins with the pitcher, who rolls the ball towards the kicker awaiting the ball in the kicker's box.
+Ball movement begins with the pitcher, who rolls the ball towards the kicker, awaiting the ball in the kicker's box.
 The kicker will then try to kick the ball from the kicker's box into the field of play.
 If the kicker misses the ball three times, they are called out.
 If the pitcher rolls the ball outside of the strike zone, it is called a ball.
 If a kicker gets four balls, they go straight to first base.
-If the player kicks the ball to an area where it can't be caught by a fielder, they must run as fast as they can to first base before the first baseman tags them out by touching the base with the ball in hand, or before the kicker is tagged out with the ball.
+If the player kicks the ball to an area where it can't be caught by a fielder, they must run as fast as they can to first base before the first baseman tags them out by touching the base with the ball in hand or before the kicker is tagged out with the ball.

 The ball can move all around the field depending on where the kicker hits the ball, but wherever it rolls, it must end up back in the pitcher's hands before the next kicker makes their way to the kicker's box.